steffest/DPaint-js/README.md

 For convenience, I've included a "package.json" file.
 open a terminal and run `npm install` to install Parcel.js and its dependencies.
 Then run `npm run build` to create a compact version of DPaint.js in the "dist" folder.

+## Documentation
+Documentation can be found at https://www.stef.be/dpaint/docs/

 ## Contributing
 Current version is still alpha.